cakephp/migrations/docs/en/index.rst

 Feature Flags
 =============

-Migrations offers a few feature flags to compatibility with phinx.
+Migrations offers a few feature flags for compatibility.
 These features are disabled by default but can be enabled if required:

 * ``unsigned_primary_keys``: Should Migrations create primary keys as unsigned integers? (default: ``false``)
 * ``column_null_default``: Should Migrations create columns as null by default? (default: ``false``)